theanomaliescollective/readme/README.md

 DANI'S LINE:

-(BAGEL&CO'S FRONT LINE) F:
+(BAGEL&CO'S FRONT LINE) F: Bagel {host}

-BAGEL&CO'S LINE: oh there you go making sense
+BAGEL&CO'S LINE: nah it's just worded like one lole (thank you for setting it up this way)